"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 Jay folded back the man’s jacket.
 Heavy with blood, it clung to the shirt.
-They all looked for a label, and saw the jagged tear in the lining where one had been cut away.
-Jay touched the scalloped edge of what remained.
-“It’s not a razor cut,” he said.
-The other victims’ clothes had been cremated along with their bodies before Jay arrived, but the forensic reports described how all the labels had been removed with a blade so sharp it never snagged a thread.
+They all looked for a label, and saw the clean cut in the lining where one had been cut away.
+Jay touched the razor-straight edge of what remained.
+The other victims’ clothes had been cremated along with their bodies before Jay arrived, but the case files described how all the labels had been removed with a blade so sharp it never snagged a thread.

-Remembering that Detective Kulski had described the other couriers’ hands as soft—“not calloused like workers”—Jay lifted the dead man’s right hand by its wrist.
+Remembering that Detective Kulski had described the other couriers’ hands as soft—“not calloused like a worker’s hands”—Jay lifted the dead man’s right one by its wrist.
 Even in death it felt light, fragile: an old man’s hand.
-He looked to see if the victim had hair in his ears, and he did.
+He looked to see if the victim had hair in his ears and he did.
 “He’s older than the others.
-Almost seventy,” Jay speculated.
+Almost seventy,” Jay estimated.

 “The Russians, they drink vodka, they look like this,” Basia told him.
-“In Russia, you can be twenty years old or one hundred, and you look like this.”
+“In Russia, you can be twenty or one hundred, and you look like this.”

 “It is not disliking them, Agent Porter.
 It is knowing them.”

-He was about to let go of the dead man’s hand when he noticed a pronounced bump next to the little finger.
-He turned his hand to look at it, and pressed it.
+“His wedding ring is missing,” Jay remarked, noticing the paler band on the man’s already pale fingers.
+Then he saw something else: a pronounced bump next to the man’s little finger.
+He turned the hand to look at it, and pressed it.
 It felt like the writer’s bump he’d had through high school, before he switched to an electric typewriter in college.
 He showed it to Kulski.
 “What would cause a bump like that?”

 The detective shrugged.
 “I don’t know.”

-Neither did Jay, who couldn’t imagine a repetitive task that would create a callous in that spot.
-He lowered the man’s arm to the ground, and stood and pulled off his rubber gloves.
+Jay couldn’t imagine a repetitive task that would create a callous in that spot.
+He lowered the man’s arm to the ground, stood, and pulled off his rubber gloves.
 “Ask the pathologist about it.
-Will Doctor Janiak do the autopsy again?”
+Will Doctor Nagorski do the autopsy again?”